Wolf Creek Skiing Guide (2025 Season)

 Check the Wolf Creek Snow Report before you head up to the mountain as the ski area often has different (and much snowier) weather than down in town.

-• Baselayers: merino wool pants and a long sleeve is ideal if it isn’t too itchy for you or try a warm synthetic layer if it is.
-Avoid cotton since once you sweat it won’t dry, leaving you colder.
+Baselayers: merino wool pants and a long sleeve is ideal if it isn’t too itchy for you or try a warm synthetic layer if it is.
+Avoid cotton because once you sweat it won’t dry, leaving you colder.

-• Waterproof Jacket: we wear our ski jackets when it’s dumping snow or very cold and our hiking down jackets when there’s bluebird skies.
+Waterproof Jacket: we wear our ski jackets when it’s actively snowing or cloudy and our hiking down jackets when there’s bluebird skies.

 We use affiliate links for products we recommend and, at no extra cost to you.